-They added that the application of other "good" bacteria strains to the teeth and gums may also be able to reduce the incidence of gingivitis, cavities, periodontal disease and thrush, which is an oral yeast infection.
-All of these conditions may cause halitosis, meaning their elimination may further sweeten breath.
+They added that the application of other "good" bacteria strains to the teeth and gums may also be able to reduce the incidence of unsightly gums.
+These conditions may cause halitosis, meaning their elimination may further sweeten breath.

 To neutralize VSCs and improve oral health, individuals with bad breath may consider using a specialty breath freshener and oral care probiotics.